-Here’s the details on building and using the anchor pins
+Here are the details on building and using the anchor pins

-You need a two part epoxy and it needs to be in a tube (liquid style not a putty).
+You need a two-part epoxy and it needs to be in a tube (liquid style not a putty).

 Map out what you’re gonna glue together.
 Not that hard, you put a tip on one end, a handle on the other and if you’re making anchors longer than 8 foot you’ll need the threaded stainless steel joiner in the middle.